 “You can bring that 10 meters of accuracy down to 10 centimeters of accuracy,” he said.
 “That’s a real change.”

 The event also included a panel discussion regarding the policies and investments required to improve the quality and competitiveness of America’s infrastructure.
 Panelists included Scott Bogren, Executive Director, Community Transportation Association of America; Joy Ditto, President and CEO, Utilities Technology Council; and Adria Finch, Innovation Team Director, city of Syracuse, New York.

 You can watch the full event here:

-Ashley Durmer is Senior Vice President of Government Relations and Public Affairs at Ligado Networks
+Ashley Durmer is the Senior Vice President, Government Relations & Corporate Communications at Ligado Networks